Asamoah Gyan leads Bawumia’s Youth and Sports manifesto sub-committee

 The list had other notable personalities from the governing party.

-However, the immediate past Majority Leader, Osei Kyei-Mensah-Bonsu will be the chairman of the manifesto committee with Kojo Oppong Nkrumah will serve as his Vice Chairman.
+However, the immediate past Majority Leader, Osei Kyei-Mensah-Bonsu, will be the chairman of the manifesto committee, with Kojo Oppong Nkrumah serving as his Vice Chairman.

 The committee shall be responsible for undertaking a holistic review of the party’s 2016 and 2020 manifestos and engaging all relevant stakeholders to come up with a pragmatic 2024 manifesto.